ACI Chapter Guide

 In taking over his or her duties, the chapter Treasurer should insist on a complete accounting of chapter funds.
 At every year-end, the chapter Treasurer must cooperate with the Finance/Audit Committee in the preparation of the audit report for the chapter Board.
 This process may vary depending on the details provided in each chapters’ bylaws.

 - Maintaining records of chapter funds;

 - Assisting in managing ticket sales for meetings and other functions.

 The chapter Board establishes and directs all chapter policies through the chapter President.
-The Board may authorize and appoint the Chairs of all administrative and technical committees or it may delegate this responsibility to the President.
+The Board may authorize and appoint the Chairpersons of all administrative and technical committees or it may delegate this responsibility to the President.

 Frequent and regular chapter Board meetings are highly desirable in carrying out the business of an active ACI chapter.
-Many ACI chapters hold a brief Board meeting just preceding (or immediately following) the regular chapter meeting.
+Many chapters hold a brief Board meeting just preceding (or immediately following) the regular chapter meeting.
 The chapter Board meets as prescribed in the chapter bylaws.

-Board meetings are open to all members of the chapter and should be held in an atmosphere conducive to discussion in an orderly business-like setting.
+Board meetings are open to all members of the chapter and should be held in an atmosphere conducive to discussion in an orderly, business-like setting.

 Major Board Responsibilities

-The chapter Board may delegate authority but cannot avoid responsibility for any official chapter activity.
-Therefore, the Board must be kept apprised of the work of all officers and committees.
+The chapter Board may delegate authority, but cannot avoid responsibility for any official chapter activity.
+Therefore, the Board must be kept apprised of the work of all Officers and committees.

 Primary chapter Board responsibilities are to: